Azure/Cloud-Native/website/blog/2022-09-09/index.md

  * [Observability](https://docs.microsoft.com/azure/container-apps/observability) is about monitoring the health of your application and diagnosing it to improve reliability or performance.
 Azure Container Apps has a number of features - from Log streaming and Container console to integration with Azure Monitor - to provide a holistic view of application status over time.
  * [Easy Auth](https://docs.microsoft.com/azure/container-apps/authentication) is possible with built-in support for authentication and authorization including support for popular identity providers like Facebook, Google, Twitter and GitHub - alongside the Microsoft Identity Platform.

+Keep these terms in mind as we walk through more tutorials this week, to see how they find application in real examples.
+Finally, a note on Dapr, the [Distributed Application Runtime](http://dapr.io) that abstracts away many of the challenges posed by distributed systems - and lets you focus on your application logic.

 :::info DAPR INTEGRATION MADE EASY

-[Dapr integration](https://docs.microsoft.com/azure/container-apps/dapr-overview?tabs=bicep1%2Cyaml) uses a sidecar architecture, allowing Azure Container Apps to communicate with Dapr Building Block APIs over gRPC or HTTP.
-Your ACA can be built to run with or without Dapr - allowing you to _incrementally adopt_ specific APIs to unlock related capabilities as the need arises.
+[Dapr](https://docs.microsoft.com/azure/container-apps/dapr-overview?tabs=bicep1%2Cyaml) uses a sidecar architecture, allowing Azure Container Apps to communicate with Dapr Building Block APIs over either gRPC or HTTP.
+Your ACA can be built to run with or without Dapr - giving you the flexibility to _incrementally adopt_ specific APIs and unlock related capabilities as the need arises.
 :::

 ![](https://docs.dapr.io/images/overview-sidecar-model.png)

+In later articles this week, we'll do a deeper dive into Dapr and build our first Dapr-enable Azure Container App to get a better understanding of this integration.

 ## Exercise